 &uid) parameter.
 Without sending at least one of these parameters, a hit will be processed neither in OWOX BI nor in Google Analytics.

 If you use several hits to send data of a single transaction, you should submit unique parameter values in the actionField object per hit.
 For example, you can do it by entering different values for Revenue, Tax, or Affiliation in each actionField object.
-Otherwise, out of two (or more) hits with the same parameter values in actionField object, only one hit will be recorded by GA.
+Otherwise, out of two (or more) hits with the same parameter values in the actionField object, only one hit will be recorded by GA.

 While OWOX BI will record all the transaction hits regardless of the received values in the actionField object.